-To make it quicker and easier to follow a conversation, Fastmail groups replies with the original message.
-This means you can see all the related messages together, rather than having them randomly scattered across your Inbox, Sent and other folders.
+To make it quicker and easier to follow a conversation, replies are grouped with the original message.
+This means you can see all the related messages together, rather than having them randomly scattered across your mailbox.

 Replying in a conversation